Easy Methods to Have Wake Induced Lucid Dreams (WILD Technique)

 You need to have at least 4 complete sleep cycle for a healthy sleep, so I advise you to set your alarm an hour before you wake up and observe if your mind is awake enough that you can write down your dream properly in your dream journal.
 (There are alternatives to dream journal, but writing your dreams on a paper is what I suggest)

-There is a formula to find out your complete sleep pattern, which can show you all the REM phases of your sleep, which is explained in chapter five of the Miracle Mastery book, but I advise you to do it in the early morning hours because a good night’s sleep is very important.
+There is a formula to find out your complete sleep pattern, which can show you all the REM phases of your sleep, which is explained in the chapter five of the Miracle Mastery book, but I advise you to do it in the early morning hours because a good night’s sleep is very important.

 Best WILD Methods